The crew of an ASL Airlines Boeing 737-400 freighter faced a difficult landing, unable to trim their aircraft electrically OR manually.

 The Missing Link (literally)

 Crews found the chain and a connector link, loose in the forward equipment compartment.
-Later, investigators learned that two weeks earlier, an ASL Airlines crew had performed some scheduled maintenance on this 737-400.
+Later, investigators learned that two weeks earlier, ASL Airlines had sent in the 737-400 for scheduled maintenance, to a contracted MRO.
 This work included checking the structure for cracks.
 And to do that, it was necessary to disassemble part of the cockpit, including the stabilizer forward control mechanism.

 Crews had performed a series of function checks after this work, which was successful.
 However, the problem appears to be the securing of the chain-link connection.
 The report into this ASL Airlines 737-400 incident isn’t final yet.
 However, it seems likely that the locking devices on the chain connector link were missing or not installed properly.
 So the pins slipped gradually, eventually coming loose.